paulf-999/terraforming_snowflake/docs/cicd_pipelines.md

 2. **`terraform plan`**: Runs `terraform plan` command to generate an execution plan for the proposed changes.
 3. **`terraform apply`**: Runs `terraform apply` to apply the Terraform changes.
 4. **Push Terraform State**: Updates the Terraform state file via a bash script.

+The scripts used for this pipeline can be found here: [../.github/actions/code_deployment_terraform_apply/action.yml](../.github/actions/code_deployment_terraform_apply/action.yml).